 Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

-Scholarships and bursaries available from £500.
+Scholarships and bursaries available up to £2,500.
 Read more about funding opportunities

 The Graduate Diploma in Fine Art is a one-year interdisciplinary programme designed to provide a route into postgraduate study.
 As a concentrated form of an undergraduate degree, the programme gives graduates of other disciplines the opportunity to transfer existing skills to the study of Fine Arts.
 As you progress through the programme, you can work across disciplines or choose to specialise in areas such as Painting and Drawing, Sculpture, or Tapestry and Textile Art.

 Studio Work units run continuously throughout the academic year as the core of the Graduate Diploma programme, informed and enhanced by additional theoretical and professional units.

 A variety of materials-based workshops are undertaken in the first semester, focused by critical engagement with the Ronald Lee Archive, a unique archival resource of visual and material culture that promotes the production of new artworks for a 'pop-up' exhibition.